Dental splints: from snoring to sleep apnea, can a dental splint help?

-What is a splint for teeth?
+What is a dental splint?

 What is a dental splint used for?